- When selling, it’s important not to burden the new owners by leaving behind items they didn’t ask for.

 - Sweep the garage floor to remove all debris.

-In the winter, consider plowing the driveway and sidewalks one final time before you head to the closing.
+In the winter, consider plowing the driveway and sidewalks one final time before closing.
 In warmer months, mow your lawn in the days before closing so the new owner doesn’t have to trudge through tall grass during move-in.

 Ready to move on?